After a taste of life without baseball, Ryan Zimmerman is back and eager to show what he can do

 Zimmerman added vaccines to that answer.
 He hopes fans will be in stadiums sooner than later.
 His decision to return — even with the virus still rampant across the country — was rooted in seeing MLB complete a season and weather a handful of outbreaks.
 He was also antsy, and he believes he has some baseball left.

 The 36-year-old will back up Josh Bell at first base.
 He expects his workload to mirror what was planned for 2020, when the Nationals had him, Howie Kendrick and Eric Thames to cycle through the position.
-And he feels that sporadic starts, and regular pinch-hit appearances, should keep him healthy and productive in the twilight of his career.
+And he feels that sporadic starts and regular pinch-hit appearances should keep him healthy and productive in the twilight of his career.

 “You’ll be able to map out the weekly schedule, see who we’re playing, see who the projected pitchers are for the other team,” Zimmerman said.
 “I’m kind of looking forward to getting into late-game situational thinking along with [Manager Dave Martinez] — thinking of, ‘If this guy gets on,’ or, ‘If they bring this guy in from the bullpen, maybe I’ll get a pinch hit here.’
 So there’s things that I’ve never really thought about or gotten into in the game of baseball, because I’ve always been trying to play every day.”